-A few weeks ago, Google launched a Questions & Answers feature for the Google Maps app for Android, giving businesses even more ways to connect with customers at critical moments.
-The Q&A feature allows customers to post questions directly on a business’ Google Maps listing, and is available on mobile browsers as well.
+Google Questions & Answers app was launched.
+This feature for the Google Maps app for Android, gives businesses even more ways to connect with customers at critical moments.
+The Google questions & answers app feature allows customers to post questions directly on a business’ Google Maps listing, and is available on mobile browsers as well.

-Important things to know about Q&A on Google:
+Important things to know about Google Questions & Answers app:

-Note: if you can’t find the feature on listings, this might mean you need to update your Google Maps app.
+Note: if you can’t find the Google questions and answers app feature on listings, this might mean you need to update your Google Maps app.

 Customers don’t get notifications yet, but that’s likely to change